Attraction-enhanced emergence of friction in colloidal matter

-To establish a quantitative relation between the local environment of a particle and its frictional arrest, we first quantify the local environment of a particle by its time-averaged coordination number $Z_i$ (see Methods), which is arguably the simplest local structural predictor for orientational arrest.
+The ensemble-averaged description provided by $C(t)$ offers no microscopic insight as to how the frictional arrest of a particle arises due to the interaction with neighbouring particles.
+To establish this quantitative relation between the local environment of a particle and its frictional arrest, we first quantify the local environment of a particle by its time-averaged coordination number $Z_i$ (see SM~\cite{SM}), which is arguably the simplest local structural predictor for orientational arrest.
 Then, we calculate the orientational autocorrelation function [Eq.~\ref{eq:autocorr}] again, but now for each coordination number separately:

 with $Z$ the coordination number and $\langle \cdot \cdot \rangle_Z$ denoting an average over all particles with local coordination $Z_i=Z$.
 We plot $C(Z,t)$ for a range of attraction strengths in Fig.~\ref{fig:fig2}(a1-a4) and observe a clear slowing down of the orientational relaxation with increasing local coordination number, which is especially pronounced at higher attraction strengths [Fig.~\ref{fig:fig2}(a1-a3)].
 Next, we define the mean orientational relaxation time $\langle \tau_R(Z) \rangle$, which is a measure for the frictional arrest of the orientational dynamics, as follows~\cite{lindsey1980detailed,alvarez1991relationship}: